Joltin' Judge: Rookie tops DiMaggio HR mark

 On Monday, he will participate in the Home Run Derby.
 On Tuesday, he will start in right field for the American League All-Stars.

 On the season, Judge is hitting .330 with a major league-leading 30 homers and 66 RBIs.
-His name is now atop DiMaggio in the Yankee record books.
+His name is now atop DiMaggio's in the Yankees' record books.

 "That's a pretty special name he passed," Yankees manager Joe Girardi said.
 "It is really incredible what he has done in the first half of this season."